hardisj/erinsaudiocorner/content/english/Electronics/McIntosh_MC462.md

 The MC462 delivers power like nothing I've ever used before.
 Go back and look at the table I provided.
 At least 500wpc into any load with more to spare in dynamic power.
 You won't be wanting for power unless you have an extremely attypical speaker setup.
 Nevermind the legitimately great performance, I like the meters.
 I'm a sucker for meters.
 There, I said it.
 I've been eyeing this amplifier for a few years now and was always a bit curious how it would really fare in a battery of tests.
 Well, now I know... and I want one more than before.

+Oh, and if you are considering buying this amplifier make sure you either a) have a healthy deadlift capability or b) have a very strong friend.
+Preferably both, actually.
+At 115lbs, this amplifier is not easy to move around.
+And it's even hard to maneuver when taking it out of the packaging.

 <br>
 <br>